learnmbti/fax/README.md

 ### 2. Upload ig to cdn

-After changing tags of ig posts, this will download latest updates from cms, download image of posts, and upload to cdn
+This get the ig posts from review, download the ig image and upload to cdn. trigger by cms when imported new ig posts